Akshay0720/Measures_of_Central_Tendency/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-# 3) the First Mean_Examples file Contain the 3 Examples of Finding the Mean...
+# 3) the Third Mode_Examples file Contain the 3 Examples of Finding the Mode...

 I) Finding the Mode Using the Listed Items Data [ Data Items are Given].